kolotaev/vakt/README.md

 ... # here go all the Vakt calls.
 ```

-Vakt logs can be considered in 2 basic levels:
+Vakt logs can be comprehended in 2 basic levels:
 1. *Error/Exception* - informs about exceptions and errors during Vakt work.
 2. *Info* - informs about incoming inquires and their resolution.